 Both the oral and the written presentations should provide succinct and clear descriptions of the concepts underlying the proposed thesis research, the goals of the project, and the methods to be used in achieving those goals.
 While they may be incomplete, results obtained to date provide a useful focus for the exam.
 Questions asked by the faculty may address specific details or the broader context of the project presented, the proposed approaches, and associated chemical engineering principles.
 Clear communication in both the oral and written presentations and in interpreting and answering questions is essential to pass the exam.
+A rubric used for committee assessment of the qualifying exam is provided in Appendix B.

 In each student's preparation for the exam, the advisor is likely to be the principal source of information and guidance.
-However, since it is expected that both the written and the oral presentations represent the student's own work, advisors do not work with the students on the structure or content of either presentation, e.g., by reading drafts of the written document or the slides, or being present during practice talks.
+However, since it is expected that both the written and the oral presentations represent the student's own work, advisors do not work with the students on the structure or content of either the written document or the presentation, e.g., by reading drafts of the written document or the slides, or being present during practice talks at any time.

-In reaching a decision on admission to Ph.D. candidacy, the student's performance in the required first-year courses is also considered in addition to the oral exam.
-These courses provide perhaps the best view of each student's analytical skills.
-In recognition of the important role that course work plays in providing a good assessment of the analytical capabilities essential for successful completion of the Ph.D., in a situation in which a student does not meet the minimum grade requirements (i.e., receiving B- or lower grade in one or more core graduate courses), the department will consult with the thesis advisor(s) on a case-by-case basis to determine the student's eligibility to take the qualifier exam before retaking any courses.
+In reaching a decision on admission to Ph.D. candidacy, the student's performance in the required first-year courses is also considered in addition to the written and oral exam.
+These courses provide the best assessment of each student's analytical skills.
+In recognition of the important role that coursework plays in providing a good assessment of the analytical capabilities essential for successful completion of the Ph.D., in a situation in which a student does not meet the minimum grade requirements (i.e., receiving B- or lower grade in one or more core graduate courses), the department will consult with the thesis advisor(s) on a case-by-case basis to determine the student's eligibility to take the qualifier exam before retaking any courses.